 Step 3.
 Generate OpenVPN user profile (.ovpn file)

 We need to generate VPN Profiles to be used by the users.
 The same script we used for the installation will be used for this:

 $ ./openvpn-install.sh Looks like OpenVPN is already installed.
 What do you want to do?
 1) Add a new user 2) Revoke an existing user 3) Remove OpenVPN 4) Exit Select an option [1-4]: 1 Tell me a name for the client certificate.
 Please, use one word only, no special characters.
 Client name: meilana.maria Generating a 2048 bit RSA private key ...+++ .............................................................................................................................+++ writing new private key to '/etc/openvpn/easy-rsa/pki/private/meilana.maria.key.8dsBMWTWPe' ----- Using configuration from ./openssl-easyrsa.cnf Check that the request matches the signature Signature ok The Subject's Distinguished Name is as follows commonName :ASN.1 12:'meilana.maria' Certificate is to be certified until May 4 16:16:32 2028 GMT (3650 days) Write out database with 1 new entries Data Base Updated Client josphat.mutai added, configuration is available at: /root/meilana.maria.ovpn

 Step 4.
 Connect to OpenVPN Server from the client.

 Congratulations!
 You have successfully installed OpenVPN.
-Thanks for using this tutorial for installing OpenVPN server in Ubuntu 20.04 LTS (Focal Fossa) system.
-For additional help or useful information, we recommend you to check the official OpenVPN website.
+Thanks for using this tutorial for installing the OpenVPN server in Ubuntu 20.04 LTS (Focal Fossa) system.
+For additional help or useful information, we recommend you check the official OpenVPN website.